Configure a Chain of Login Modules

 The following table describes how the order of login modules and the setting of the success element controls authentication processing:

-success values Description On success or failure …
+Description | On success or failure … |

-required The login-module must succeed.
-If it succeeds or fails, then authentication continues to proceed down the login-module list.
+If it succeeds or fails, then authentication continues to proceed down the login-module list. |

-requisite The login-module must succeed.
 If it succeeds, then authentication continues down the login-module list.
-If it fails, then authentication stops its process down the login-module list and the Gateway denies the WebSocket creation request.
+If it fails, then authentication stops its process down the login-module list and the Gateway denies the WebSocket creation request. |

-sufficient The login-module is not required to succeed.
 If it succeeds, then authentication stops its process down the login-module list and the Gateway opens the WebSocket connection.
-If it fails, authentication continues down the login-module list.
+If it fails, authentication continues down the login-module list. |

-optional The login-module is not required to succeed.
-If it succeeds or fails, then authentication proceeds down the login-module list.
+If it succeeds or fails, then authentication proceeds down the login-module list. |

 In addition: